 Big, Fast, Bland?

 The third-generation Supra was a big, capable GT that acquitted itself well in Group A touring car events from 1988 to 1993.
 Even in production form, the 3.0-liter and turbocharged cars were respectably quick: Normally aspirated export Supras were capable of 0-60 mph in less than 8 seconds and top speeds of more than 130 mph, while the 3.0-liter Supra Turbo could reach 60 mph in well under 7 seconds and a top speed of 145+ mph.
 (Toyota claimed 150+ mph, but independent testers found that overly optimistic.)
-Unfortunately, the 2,954 cc engine was none too refined when revved hard and its ample power was offset by the Supra’s considerable weight, making the Supra little quicker than some less-powerful but much lighter rivals like the Mazda RX-7 and Porsche 924S.
+Unfortunately, the 2,954 cc engine was none too refined when revved hard and its ample power was offset by the Supra’s considerable weight, making the Supra a little quicker than some less-powerful but much lighter rivals like the Mazda RX-7 and Porsche 924S.

 Handling was a similar story.
 With their fat 225/50VR16 tires, export Supras had plenty of cornering and braking grip, but their size, mass and over-boosted, slightly anesthetized steering (mitigated somewhat on later cars by a new speed-variable power assist) made them feel a little ponderous.
 The Supra was relatively quiet and rode well for a GT, but it wasn’t as much fun to drive as Toyota’s smaller mid-engine MR2.
 The critical consensus was that the Supra had grown too big and too bland for its own good.

 Nonetheless, the third-generation Supra sold very well: almost 60,000 units in its first year, close to 50,000 in 1987.
 Interestingly, early sales were stronger overseas than in Japan, but JDM sales increased dramatically in 1989 even as export business tapered off.
 In its later years, the Supra sold better at home than abroad, perhaps because the strength of the yen kept pushing the prices of export models ever higher.
-In all, Toyota sold more than more than 240,000 third-generation Supras through early 1993, very good for an expensive GT.
+In all, Toyota sold more than 240,000 third-generation Supras through early 1993, very good for an expensive GT.

 Unfortunately, the Supra would never reach those numbers again, despite the sleeker, trimmer, considerably faster fourth-generation model that debuted in April 1993.